Gymboree begins winding down operations after 2nd bankruptcy

-SAN FRANCISCO — Gymboree is filing for bankruptcy protection for a second time in as many years, but this time the children’s clothing retailer will begin winding down operations for good.
+SAN FRANCISCO — Gymboree has filed for bankruptcy protection for a second time in as many years, but this time the children’s clothing retailer will begin winding down operations for good.

 Gymboree, which began offering classes for mothers and their children in 1976, runs 380 Gymboree stores in the U.S. and Canada.
 When it first sought Chapter 11 bankruptcy protection in June 2017, it ran 1,300 stores.